Gaza truce talks still deadlocked, Netanyahu sets date for offensive | Law-Order

 "We are constantly working to achieve our goals, first and foremost the release of all our hostages and achieving a complete victory over Hamas," Netanyahu said.
 "This victory requires entry into Rafah and the elimination of the terrorist battalions there.
 It will happen - there is a date."
 He did not specify the date.

-Hundreds of residents who had living in tents in Rafah returned to their devastated home areas on Monday following the Israeli pull-back.
+Hundreds of residents who had been living in tents in Rafah ventured back to their devastated home areas on Monday following the Israeli pullback.
 Some rode on donkey carts, rickshaws and open-deck vehicles while some just walked.
 "It is a shock, a shock ... the destruction is unbearable," said resident Mohammed Abou Diab.
 "I am going to my house and I know that it is destroyed.
 I am going to remove the rubble to get a shirt out," he added.

 Some 33,207 Palestinians have been killed in six months of conflict, Gaza's health ministry said in an update on Monday.
 Most of the enclave's 2.3 million people are homeless and many at risk of famine.
 Hamas killed 1,200 people in southern Israel in the cross-border attack on Oct.
 7 that triggered the conflict, according to Israeli tallies.
 The Israeli army says over 600 of its soldiers have been killed in combat since.